7astro7/leetcode/README.md

 ## Purpose
 __Goal__: provide a stock of core algorithm components for future projects

-Algorithms that are written in Python and Java or C are repeated for the sake or reinforcement
+Algorithms that are written in Python and Java or C are repeated for the sake of reinforcement

 ## Please challenge these solutions
 This project welcomes suggestions and contributions!
 Please challenge these solutions, poke holes in them, use them for other open source projects, indicate where